Canada readies back-to-work legislation as CP rail workers strike

 The costs from delayed shipments, lost sales and vessel demurrage will affect all players in the grain transportation system, he said.

-Additional reporting by Nia Williams in Calgary and Rod Nickel in Winnipeg; Editing by Phil Berlowitz
+Additional reporting by Rod Nickel in Winnipeg, Julie Gordon in Vancouver and Allison Lampert in Montreal; Editing by Phil Berlowitz